Kicksecure/security-misc/README.md

 -   GPS: Disable GPS-related modules such as those required for Global Navigation Satellite Systems (GNSS).

--   Intel Management Engine (ME): Provides some disabling of the interface between the Intel ME and the OS.
+-   Not yet enabled: Intel Management Engine (ME): Provides some disabling of the interface between the Intel ME and the OS.
+See discussion: https://github.com/Kicksecure/security-misc/issues/239

 -   Network File Systems: Disable uncommon and legacy network file systems.